Carbon vs. Aluminum Wheels: Pros & Cons Compared

 • The braking track of the rim brake carbon wheels wears off over time.

-This table compares the pros and cons of materials used for road bike wheels (rims).
+This table compares the pros and cons of aluminum vs. carbon road bike wheels.

 ¹The price of aluminum wheels ranges from dozens of dollars to $1500.